ashtonw7/writing-with-no-purpose/posts/caveman.md

 —What does animal taste like?

 —Animal taste like power.
-When Og club animal he feel very strong.
+When Ogg club animal he feel very strong.

 —Ugg does not think that sound very healthy.